Vincit/multi-user-test-runner/README.md

 When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called **after** `@Before` methods and **before** calling the actual test method.
-This will enable creating users in `@Before` methods so that they can be used as creators.
+This will enable creating users in `@Before` methods so that they can be used as producers.

 The `RunnerDelegate` class contains helper methods for creating custom test class runners.
 Most of time the runner implementation can just call the `RunnerDelegate` class' methods without any additional logic.